There have been plenty of Google data breaches.

 External tech developers would be able to gain access to Google + Profile information due to the software’s loose ends; hence, anyone who knows their way around technology can easily access through some of the weaker cracks in the software; and that is exactly what happened.

-Google was aware of what was happening after some point and was aware of the Google data breach, but it knew that if the news broke out, the world would fall flat.
+Google was aware of what was happening after some point and was aware of the Google data leak, but it knew that if the news broke out, the world would fall flat.

 Hence, to protect their reputation, they rotated an internal memo that warned employees to refrain from speaking about the said breach to the public, which would give rise to a regulatory interest and eventually lead Google to be compared to Facebook.